Roku Ultra Review 2021

 Ultra’s black-and-purple enhanced remote, unlike the remotes included with other models, can do voice command through Roku Voice, and you can program it to power your TV on and off.
 It also features the “lost remote” beeper we mentioned earlier, plus the ever-handy headphone jack for private listening.

-Four branded shortcut buttons are also included (Netflix, Hulu, Sling TV, and CBS All Access on ours, but others vary).
+Four branded shortcut buttons are also included (Netflix, Hulu, Sling TV, and Paramount+ on ours, but others vary).
 They’re basically paid ads bought by those services, so they can’t be reprogrammed to your own preferences—but Roku has at least added two shortcut buttons that can be customized.
 Six would have been cooler, but two will do.